Chevrolet C/K (third generation): R/V-Series (1987–1991)

+For 1988, to shift buyers to the new-generation C/K trucks, regular-cab R/V trucks were discontinued (with the exception of V-series 1-ton trucks and R/V chassis cabs).
+In a visible exterior change, all R/V-series vehicles received a fender-mounted radio mast antenna, deleting the windshield-integrated unit used since 1973.
+The R-series 1/2-ton pickup became exclusive to Mexico, known as the Chevrolet Cheyenne 2500 (produced through 1991).
+As part of the nomenclature change, Chevrolet renamed its full-size SUVs, with the Blazer/Jimmy dropping the K5 prefix.

-For 1989, all R/V pickup trucks (and related SUVs) underwent their most visible facelift since 1981.
-While retaining the same fenders and hood from 1981 to 1988, the grille was redesigned for a nearly flush appearance, with much of the trim painted black.
-Trims were almost completely revised for this year.
-Chevrolet replaced the Custom Deluxe with the return of the Cheyenne, while GMC replaced both the standard Sierra and Sierra Classic with the SL and SLE, respectively; both the Chevrolet Scottsdale and GMC High Sierra middle trim levels were eliminated with no direct replacement, and Chevrolet's Silverado trim remained in place.
-The Cheyenne and SL's front fascias featured dual headlamps, while those of the Silverado and SLE featured quad headlamps.
-The 1-ton regular-cab pickup model was discontinued.
-Chevrolet adopted GMC's payload nomenclature, with the R20 and R/V30 being replaced with the R2500 and R/V3500 respectively.
-GMC models no longer used the R/V designations, instead simply being referred to as series 2500/3500 2WD and series 3500 4×4 trucks.
-Though US production of the 1/2-ton R/V pickup had stopped before the 1989 update, a facelifted variant of the 1/2-ton 2WD regular cab model would continue production for the Mexican market as the Chevrolet Cheyenne 2500 (not to be confused with the 2500-series 3/4-ton trucks of the US market).
-This region-exclusive model would be discontinued along with the rest of the Rounded Line trucks in 1991.
+For 1989, R/V-series pickup trucks/SUVs underwent their most visible facelift since 1981.
+While the front fenders and hood were carried over, the grille was redesigned for a nearly flush appearance (taking on a similar design to its GMT400 successor), with much of the grille trim painted black.
+Following the trim nomenclature of the GMT400, Chevrolet replaced the Custom Deluxe with the return of the Cheyenne (the Silverado remained in place) while GMC replaced both the standard Sierra and Sierra Classic with the SL and SLE, respectively.
+In contrast with its successor, both the Chevrolet Scottsdale and GMC High Sierra middle trim levels were eliminated with no direct replacement.
+Lower-trim R/V trucks were fitted with dual-headlamp grilles while higher-trim vehicles featured quad headlamps.
+In another major revision, Chevrolet adopted GMC's payload nomenclature, with the R20 and R/V30 being replaced with the R2500 and R/V3500 respectively.
+In a branding change, GMC dropped the R/V nomenclature externally (though it remained in for the VIN).
+In another discontinuation, the regular-cab pickup truck was discontinued entirely.